tomhillmeyer/cuetie-pi/README.md

 ### USB Auto-Import
 - Plug in a USB drive with media files into the Pi and they're automatically copied onto the device and added to the end of the cue list.
 - Supports exFAT/FAT32/NTFS.
 Formats: JPG, PNG, GIF, MP4, MOV, WEBM.
+- **USB Config**: A `cuetiepi-config.json` file on the USB configures the Pi — WiFi network, server port, and instance name.
+If no config file is present, the Pi exports its current settings to the USB automatically.

 ### Hardware Control
 - Plug a keyboard or slide advancer (DSAN PerfectCue, etc.) into the Pi and flip through the cue list.